jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/index.rst

 * :ref:`What is an if statement<if statements (conditionals)>`
 * :ref:`What is a conditional expression?<conditional expressions>`
 * :ref:`What is a ternary operator?<conditional expressions>`
+* What are the possible combinations of two inputs?

 ----